-This is where Echoing Hope Ranch came to the rescue.
-We met other parents with similar challenges and concerns and decided to create Echoing Hope.
-With 1 in 68 children now being diagnosed with autism and 500,000 children with autism becoming adults in the next ten years, there is a huge need for programs which will allow people to grow and discover new interests throughout their lives.
+Parents with similar challenges and concerns and decided to create Echoing Hope.
+With 1 in 54 children now being diagnosed with autism and 500,000 children with autism becoming adults in the next ten years, there is a huge need for programs which will allow people to grow and discover new interests throughout their lives.
 While there are other programs designed to serve people with disabilities, many of these cannot meet significant needs or do not understand autism well enough to provide continued growth.
 So often, a physically aggressive person with a disability is restrained, either physically or with medication, instead of investing in increasing the quality of the life of the individual so he or she does not have to engage in aggressive or other challenging behaviors.
 Many people with autism that are non-verbal are discounted as having no capability.

 At Echoing Hope Ranch, our focus is on respect for the individuality and continued potential of each person we serve.
 Just as you or I change throughout the years, as we welcome new interests and experiences, so do people with autism.
 Meeting the need for that change will provide our residents and day program attendees with the chance for a fulfilling, productive life.

 Having decided to create Echoing Hope Ranch our next step was to form a board and create policies, procedure, and goals.
 In short order, EHR was also granted a nonprofit status.
 Now, the hard work began.
 In January of 2010, The Tejido Group, a well-regarded graduate team from the University of Arizona’s College of Architecture, chose Echoing Hope as the focus for their semester project.
 From this collaboration, a comprehensive plan emerged, which outlined the ultimate vision of what Echoing Hope could eventually be.
 This site plan serves to remind us of our end goals as we move forward.